Have We Forgotten What Real Food Tastes Like?

 But then the practical side of the nutritionist takes over and tempers the fun, asking this question: Are these beautiful photos of healthy foods quick and easy to make with simple ingredients?
 Can they be quickly spruced up after work, when tired and with hungry kids hovering around?
 I’d say only sometimes.
 Maybe even rarely.

-You see, one of the most common client complaints I get as a nutritionist is that there isn’t enough time to prep and cook meals for the family in today’s busy world, let alone available time to scour the grocery store looking for kashi, kimchi or kombucha, as instructed by the holistic health practitioner (even though you should).
+You see, one of the most common client complaints I get as a nutritionist is that there isn’t enough time to prep and cook meals for the family in today’s busy world, let alone available time to scour the grocery store looking for kashi, kimchi or kombucha, as instructed by your nutritionist or dietitian (even though you should).

 Unless you happen to have a passion for cooking, it’s difficult to slot this in the already busy schedule.
 For many, it’s just easier to swing by a take-out place.